softindex/datakernel/core-promise/README.md

 ## Promise

 `Promise` is an efficient replacement of default Java `CompletionStage` interface and resembles JavaScript `Promise`, representing partial and possibly asynchronous computations of a large one.
-These `Promise`s are faster and better optimized, with minimal overhead, memory consumption and Garbage Collector load:
+DataKernel *promises* are faster and better optimized, with minimal overhead, memory consumption and Garbage Collector load:

-* Compared to JavaScript, intermediate `Promise`s are stateless.
+* Compared to JavaScript, intermediate *promises* are stateless.
-* Since these `Promise`s work in single thread of `Eventloop`, they are much more efficient comparing to multithreaded Java's `CompletableFuture` overhead.
+* Since DataKernel *promises* work in single thread of `Eventloop`, they are much more efficient comparing to multithreaded Java's `CompletableFuture` overhead.
 * `Promise` has simple and orthogonal API, which is more applicable in practice than `CompletionStage` API.
-* This module includes a comprehensive set of libraries to work with `Promise`s, their combiners and provide function compositions.
+* This module includes a comprehensive set of libraries to work with *promises*, their combiners and provide function compositions.

 [`Promise` interface](https://github.com/softindex/datakernel/blob/master/core-promise/src/main/java/io/datakernel/async/Promise.java)
-represents methods which you can use to create chains of `Promise`s.
+represents methods which you can use to create chains of *promises*.

 Promise will succeed (or fail) at some unspecified time and you should chain method calls that will be executed in both cases.
-These methods basically convert one `Promise` into another, passing intermediate results without storing them.
-If you need to get a result of your `Promise`, you should first materialize it.
+These methods basically convert one `Promise` into another, **passing intermediate results without storing them**.
+If you need to get a result of your `Promise`, you should first **materialize** it.

 In order to optimise `Promise`s, there are several implementations of `Promise` interface: